 Do not simply read out what is on the template.
 Keep the voice response conversational, natural, and brief.
 Use the template to provide additional detail that may not be voice friendly or as essential to hear.
 Make the text on the template similar, though not necessarily the same as the Text-To-Speech (TTS) output.
 Having the text on templates clear and succinct is the best user experience.

-Body Template 3 with long text that scrolls by touch:
+Body Template 3 with long text that scrolls by touch on Echo Show:

-Body Template 3 with optional actions and long text:
+Body Template 3 with optional actions and long text on Echo Show:

 - Multi-turn (Body Template 6)